kgn/KGModal/readme.md

 // Defaults to YES
 @property (nonatomic) BOOL tapOutsideToDismiss;

-// Determines if the close button or tapping outside the modal should animate the dismissal
+// Determins if the close button or tapping outside the modal should animate the dismissal
 // Defaults to YES
 @property (nonatomic) BOOL animateWhenDismissed;

+// Determins if the close button is shown
+// Defaults to YES
+@property (nonatomic) BOOL showCloseButton;

+// The background color of the modal window
+// Defaults black with 0.5 opacity
+@property (strong, nonatomic) UIColor *modalBackgroundColor;

 // The background display style, can be a transparent radial gradient or a transparent black
 // Defaults to gradient, this looks better but takes a bit more time to display on the retina iPad